Madison, Wisconsin: Performing arts

 The Madison Opera, the Madison Symphony Orchestra, Forward Theater Company, the Wisconsin Chamber Orchestra, and the Madison Ballet are some of the professional resident companies of the Overture Center for the Arts.
 The city is also home to a number of smaller performing arts organizations, including a group of theater companies that present in the Bartell Theatre, a former movie palace renovated into live theater spaces, and Opera for the Young, an opera company that performs for elementary school students across the Midwest.
 Music Theatre of Madison is a professional musical theater company that performs new and lesser-known musicals in a variety of venues.
 The Wisconsin Union Theater (a 1,300-seat theater) is home to seasonal attractions and is the main stage for Four Seasons Theatre, a community theater company specializing in musical theater, and other groups.
 The Young Shakespeare Players, a theater group for young people, performs uncut Shakespeare and George B. Shaw plays.

 Community-based theater groups include Children's Theatre of Madison, Strollers Theatre, Madison Theatre Guild, the Mercury Players, and Broom Street Theater (which is no longer on Broom Street).

-Madison has one comedy club, the Comedy Club on State (which has hosted the Madison's Funniest Comic competition every year since 2010), owned by the Paras family.
+Madison has one comedy club, Comedy on State (which has hosted the Madison's Funniest Comic competition every year since 2010), owned by the Paras family.
 Madison has other options for more alternative humor, featuring several improv groups, such as Atlas Improv Company, Monkey Business Institute, and open mic nights.

 Madison is home to a large entertainment industry archive at the Wisconsin Center for Film and Theater Research, part of the Wisconsin Historical Society.

 Other cultural events

-The Madison metro area has a higher percentage of gay couples than any other city in the area outside of Chicago and Minneapolis.

 Madison was host to Rhythm and Booms, a large fireworks celebration coordinated to music.
 It began with a fly-over by F-16s from the local Wisconsin Air National Guard.
 This celebration was the largest fireworks display in the Midwest in length, number of shells fired, and the size of its annual budget.
 Effective 2015, the event location was changed to downtown and renamed Shake The Lake.

 There are several cooperative organizations in the Madison area, ranging from grocery stores (such as the Willy Street Cooperative) to housing co-ops (such as Madison Community Cooperative and Nottingham Housing Cooperative) to worker cooperatives (including an engineering firm, a wholesale organic bakery and a cab company).

 Every April, the Wisconsin Film Festival is held in Madison.
 This five-day event features films from a variety of genres shown in theaters across the city.
 The University of Wisconsin–Madison Arts Institute sponsors the Film Festival.

-Madison is known for its unique official bird.
-In 2009, the Madison Common Council voted to name the plastic pink flamingo as the official city bird.
+Madison's official bird is the plastic flamingo, a type of lawn ornament.
+The city council adopted the plastic flamingo in 2009 following a campaign by a local newspaper columnist in reference to a 1979 prank by UW–Madison students who planted 1,008 plastic flamingos on Bascom Hill.
+The flamingo appears in the logo of the city's professional soccer team, Forward Madison FC.